about

 publications

-- A. Shaban, R. Bordoloi, J. O'Meara, et al., ''Spatially Resolved Circumgalactic Medium Around a Star-Forming Galaxy Driving a Galactic Outflow at z ≈ 0.8'', Accepted for publication in
+- A. Shaban, R. Bordoloi, J. O'Meara, et al., ''Spatially Resolved Circumgalactic Medium around a Star-Forming Galaxy Driving a Galactic Outflow at z ≈ 0.8'',

 - N. Giertych, A. Shaban, P. Haravu, & J. P. Williams, ''A Statistical Primer